Strange but True (film): Plot

 Ronnie Chase died on prom night.
-Five years later, Melissa Moody, Ronnie's past girlfriend, arrives at his mother's house and says she is pregnant with Ronnie's baby.
-Melissa states that the only man she has ever had sex with was Ronnie and she plays a recording of a psychic reading she received to Charlene and Philip, Ronnie's mother and younger brother.
+Five years later, Melissa Moody, Ronnie's past girlfriend, shows up at his mother’s house and tells both Phillip, Ronnie’s brother, and Charlene, the mother of the two, that she is pregnant with Ronnie's baby.
+Melissa states that the only man she has ever had sex with was Ronnie and she plays a recording of a psychic reading she received to Charlene and Philip.
 Charlene angrily asks her to leave.

 Melissa is shown at the home of Bill and Gail Erwin, who take her in because her parents don't like her foray into mysticism and obsession with Ronnie's death.
+Due to their close relationship, Melissa asks the pair to be her guardians for the baby’s sake.
 Melissa's blackouts are mentioned, as is Bill's penchant for smoking in secret.
 Bill has a cough and Gail wants him to see a doctor, but he blows it off.
-Later, Gail is doing laundry and finds Bill's cigarette stash, as well as a half-used blister pack of pills.
-She heads to the pharmacy to ask about them.

 After a tense breakfast between Charlene and Philip, Philip puts forth the idea that Ronnie's frozen sperm could have been used to impregnate Melissa.
 Charlene goes to the library, where she used to work, to research the idea and then calls her ex-husband, Richard, a physician.
 She asks him whether or not frozen sperm can be used to impregnate someone.
 Richard hangs up and later calls Philip and then Bill's Hardware.
 Meanwhile, Philip visits the same psychic Melissa saw, who tells him he needs to move on from Ronnie's death.

 Charlene goes to Erwin's home to speak to Melissa.
 However, Gail answers the door and mentions that she is thankful that Richard pays rent on behalf of Melissa while she stays in their lodge.
 Charlene calls Richard again, angry about what Gail has told her.
 Holly, Richard's new wife, answers the phone and states that Richard is heading to New York to see Charlene.
 Charlene intercepts Richard at the airport and confronts him about paying Melissa's rent.
 On the way home, they argue about Melissa and the aftermath of Ronnie's death.